feddelegrand7/batata/README.md

 Please note that the batata project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.
+If you encounter any bug or if you want an improvement, please feel free to open an Issue.